Deutsch: Boombox / Español: Radiocasete / Português: Boombox / Français: Ghetto-blaster / Italiano: Boombox

 Although not a standard term in industrial applications, a metaphorical use of Boombox could include:

-• Public Address Systems: Used in factories, warehouses, or outdoor industrial sites to communicate with workers, especially in areas where individual communication devices might not be practical.
+• Public Address Systems: Used in factories, Warehouses, or outdoor industrial sites to communicate with workers, especially in areas where individual communication devices might not be practical.

 • Emergency Alert Systems: Similar systems might be employed to broadcast alerts and safety warnings in emergencies across noisy industrial environments.